axem-solutions/dem/docs/development_environments.md

 ## Organization Development Environments

 An organization can specify Development Environments which are available for every member.
-By default the dem only has access to the axem registry.
+By default the DEM only has access to the axem registry.
 The Development Environments defines here can be downloaded for free.

 !!! warning